Hunters Sharing the Harvest offers unique way to give back

 The venison, distributed as ground meat, goes to food banks, soup kitchens who ultimately provide it to those in need.

-Moyer said the food banks in Fayette and Greene counties, as well as the Salvation Army, receive the meat locally.
+Moyer said the food banks in Greene and Fayete counties, as well as the Salvation Army, receive the meat locally.

 He said 125 butchers across Pennsylvania participate, and are paid for their services by donations people make to Hunters Sharing the Harvest.
 The program received deer during archery season, which ran from early October through mid-November, and will continue to accept donations through Dec.
 12, when hunting season ends.